What are O-Rings Used for?

 An O-ring seal works specifically to safeguard equipment and ensure it works correctly.
 They come in various forms and sizes and differ in the type of materials they are made of.
 O-rings are generally crafted through extrusion or molding, a mechanical seal in a torus shape.

-While O-rings differ in several aspects, they serve the same purpose- to seal and ensure that no liquid, gas, or air can get through.
+While O-rings differ in several aspects, they serve the same purpose- to seal and ensure that no liquid, gas, or air can get through two surfaces.

-There is a risk of some oil, liquid, air, or other substances permeating through the area where the two edges intersect whenever two pieces of machines are joined.
+There is a risk of some oil, liquid, air, or other substances permeating through the area where the two edges intersect whenever the two surfaces or pieces of machines are joined.
+The O-ring design considers quality, quantity, cost, application temperature, sealing pressure, chemical compatibility, movement, action, lubrication, and other requirements.

 Liquid, air, and other substances infiltrating the joint can impair the machine’s work, affecting the pressure inside a pipe.